ajw9735/nextflow_test/README.md

 `cd nf_fastp_bwa`

-2. From the directory import nextflow:
+2. From the directory import nextflow (this is HPC dependent):

 `module load nextflow/21.10.6`